trep/opentrep/README.md

 * Indexing 110,000 POR would take 15 to 20 minutes.

 Once indexed, all those POR become searchable.
-That flag is therefore only used at indexing time (ie, by the `opentrep-dbmgr` and `opentrep-indexer` programs).
+That flag is therefore only used at indexing time (_i.e._, by the `opentrep-dbmgr` and `opentrep-indexer` programs).

-# Installing a Python virtual environment
+## Installing a Python virtual environment
 All the details are explained on a
 [dedicated procedure](http://github.com/machine-learning-helpers/induction-python/tree/master/installation/virtual-env),
 which works for the major Linux distributions and on MacOS.

-The procedure first installs a specific version of Python (as of July 2020, 3.8.5) thanks to Pyenv, then install `pipenv` thanks to the `pip` utility provided with that specific Python version.
+The procedure first installs a specific version of Python (as of January 2021, 3.9.1) thanks to Pyenv, then install `pipenv` thanks to the `pip` utility provided with that specific Python version.

-# Checking that the Python module works
+## Checking that the Python module works
 * With the standard installation:
 ```bash
 PYTHON_VERSION=$(python3 --version 2>&1 | cut -d' ' -f2,2 | cut -d'.' -f1,2)